gmmorris/gmmorris.github.io/_posts/2022-02-20-remote-isnt-distributed.md

 ---

 Two years ago our entire industry, and to a certain extent most office-based industries, was thrown into a new remote-first reality by a global pandemic.
-This was particularly interesting for me as, unlike most of my friends and my family who found themselves forced into an unfamiliar work envirnment, I did not.
+This was particularly interesting for me as, unlike most of my friends and my family who found themselves forced into an unfamiliar work environment, I did not.
 For me, this was already familiar ground as six months earlier in late 2019, I had intentionally chosen to go remote by joining [Elastic](https://www.elastic.co/), which has operated as a remote-first team since its inception.

 My interest in remote work began as a team lead at [Unruly](https://medium.com/unruly-engineering), where my team and I had been [trying to introduce remote work and were finding it hard](https://unruly.co/blog/article/2018/10/03/inside-prodev-unrulys-software-engineer-ina-tsetsova-on-remote-working-open-sources-and-stuffed-toys/).
 To be more accurate, we were failing miserably at it.
-Following years as practitioners of _Extreme Programming_, utilising _pair programming_, _agile boards_, and co-located _osmotic communication_, we couldn't figure out how to balance remote work with the heavy realiance we had developed on in-person collaboration.
+Following years as practitioners of _Extreme Programming_, utilising _pair programming_, _agile boards_, and co-located _osmotic communication_, we couldn't figure out how to balance remote work with the heavy reliance we had developed on in-person collaboration.

 With an interest in addressing this gap in my competency, I decided to join Elastic, as I wanted to learn how an engineering team as large as theirs was able to scale and operate in a remote-first fashion.